joao-arthur/funis-node/docs/objects/disjoint.md

 ): plainObject
 ```

-Returns a new object with the entries which the key appears in only one of them.
+Returns an object with the entries which the key appears in only one of them.

 ## Example